 Founded in 1978, Alaska Wildlife Alliance (AWA) is Alaska’s oldest wildlife advocacy group and is committed to protecting Alaska’s natural wildlife for its intrinsic value, as well as for the benefit of present and future generations.
 AWA advocates for the ethical and scientifically sound management of Alaska’s ecosystems and works to advance endangered species conservation, healthy human-wildlife coexistence in urban and rural communities, and preserve important wildlife habitat throughout Alaska.
-AWA co-hosts AKBMP beluga monitoring efforts in the lower Kenai and Kasilof Rivers with the Gardell Lab at Kenai Peninsula College, Soldotna Campus.
+AWA co-hosts AKBMP beluga monitoring efforts in the lower Kenai and Kasilof Rivers with Kenai Peninsula College.

 The Beluga Whale Alliance (BWA) is a Girdwood-based nonprofit devoted to the local and worldwide conservation of beluga whales and their Arctic and subarctic habitats through outreach, education, community participation, and research.
 In their home region of Cook Inlet, Alaska, BWA’s current focus is on encouraging the recovery of the critically endangered Cook Inlet beluga whale.
 In 2018, BWA began collaborating with NOAA Fisheries, the Cook Inlet Beluga Whale Photo-ID Project, and the Four Valleys Community School to organize citizen science beluga monitoring at Alaska’s Twentymile River and along the Turnagain Arm.
-As an AKBMP collaborator, BWA will continue to implement their Cook Inlet Beluga Citizen Science & Interpretation Project and facilitate shore-based beluga monitoring at Ship Creek, Bird Point, and at the Twentymile River.
+As an AKBMP collaborator, BWA will continue to implement their Cook Inlet Beluga Citizen Science & Interpretation Project in the Upper Inlet and facilitate shore-based beluga monitoring with AKBMP at Ship Creek (co-host with Defenders), Mile Marker 95.3 Pullout, and at the Twentymile River.

 Kenai Peninsula College (KPC) is a community campus of the University of Alaska Anchorage.
 KPC undergraduate students have actively participated in beluga monitoring since AKBMP’s first field season in Fall 2019.
 KPC and Kachemak Bay Campus (KBC) became involved with AKBMP in order to support biology majors, Semester by the Bay students and community members with interests in marine and conservation biology, and to support agencies working tirelessly to better understand CI belugas in order to aid in their conservation and protection.
 KPC’s Professor Debbie Tobin co-hosts AKBMP beluga monitoring efforts in the lower Kenai and Kasilof Rivers with the Alaska Wildlife Alliance.